krishang118/RLHF-DeepSeek-Tuning/README.md

 ### Main Menu Options

 1. User-Prompt Feedback: Enter your own prompts and rate the LLM's responses.
-2. Automated-Prompt Feedback: The system generates prompts automatically, you rate responses.
+2. Automated-Prompt Feedback: The system generates prompts automatically, and you rate responses.
 3. Exit: Save progress and view training statistics.

 ### Interactive Commands